drewkett/unstruc/README.md

 ##unstruc-offset

 This is a work in progress tool for generating prismatic boundary layers of a 3D surface mesh by creating a complete offset surface

-##unstruc-volmesh

-This is a work in progress tool for generating a volume mesh with a farfield mesh using just a surface object for use with CFD.

 ## Build Instructions
 This project can be built using make or [CMake](http://www.cmake.org).
 The Makefile is more basic and mainly is useful for building the project one time.
 Run `make` in the top level directory to build the executables, which are placed in bin.